The PPT$^2$ conjecture holds for all Choi-type maps: Review of diagonal unitary covariant maps

 In this section, we will briefly review several key aspects from the theory of diagonal unitary and orthogonal covariant maps between matrix algebras.
 For a more comprehensive discussion and proofs of the results stated here, the readers are referred to our previous work \cite[Sections 6-9]{Singh2020diagonal}.

 Let us first quickly set up the basic notation.
 We use Dirac's \emph{bra-ket} notation for vectors $v\in \C{d}$ and their duals $v^*\in (\C{d})^*$ as \emph{kets} $\ket{v}$ and \emph{bras} $\bra{v}$, respectively.
-For $\ket{v},\ket{w}\in \C{d}$, the rank one matrix $vw^*$ is then represented as an \emph{outer-product} $\ketbra{v}{w}$.
+For $\ket{v},\ket{w}\in \C{d}$, the rank one matrix $vw^*$ is then represented as an \emph{outer-product} $\ketbra{v}{w}$. $\{ \ket{i}\}_{i=1}^d$ denotes the standard basis of $\C{d}$.
 We collect all $d\times d$ complex matrices into the set $\M{d}$.
 Within $\M{d}$, the cones of \emph{entrywise non-negative} and (hermitian) \emph{positive semi-definite} matrices are denoted by $\EWP_d$ and $\PSD_d$, respectively.
+We denote the adjoint (conjugate transpose) of $A\in \M{d}$ by $A^*$.
 Sets of pairs and triples of matrices in $\M{d}$ with equal diagonals are represented as follows